 Systems Engineering Division (CG-ENG-3)

-Each Code of Federal Regulation (CFR) cited below is updated annually in a free searchable database available from GPO Access.
+Each Code of Federal Regulation (CFR) cited below is updated annually in a free searchable database available from the Government Publishing Office.

 A resiliently seated valve (RSV) is a valve in which the closure of the line is accomplished by resilient nonmetallic material instead of a metal to metal seat.
 These valves are categorized and accepted by the U.S. Coast Guard based on intended service as per 46 CFR 56.20-15.

 Required Locations.
 Piping subject to internal head pressure from a tank containing oil must be fitted with positive shutoff valves located at the tank in accordance with 46 CFR 56.50-60(d).
 Otherwise positive shutoff valves may be used in any location in lieu of a required Category A or Category B valve.

 Standard Test Procedure: For Positive Shutoff Valves, the standard test procedure requires: